 Check that the clinician eligibility for individual or group reporting has been assessed accurately and payment adjustment assigned accordingly

-If clinicians in your practice were subject to extreme and uncontrollable circumstances (hurricanes Harvey, Irma, Maria, the wildfires, or other natural disasters), verify that the performance categories have been re-weighted accordingly, and that no negative payment adjustment is applicable, especially for the clinicians who reported as individuals.
+If clinicians in your practice were subject to extreme and uncontrollable circumstances (hurricanes, wildfires, or other natural disasters), verify that the performance categories have been re-weighted accordingly, and that no negative payment adjustment is applicable, especially for the clinicians who reported as individuals.

 What is MIPS Score Targeted Review and How to Request it?

 A targeted review is a process through which eligible clinicians can request CMS to review the calculation of their 2020 MIPS payment adjustment factor and the additional payment adjustment factor for exceptional performance (MIPS score of 70 or higher).

 This review can be requested by MIPS eligible clinicians being scored under either the MIPS scoring standard or the APM scoring standard.

 The eligible clinicians, designated support staff, and the authorized third-party intermediaries (Qualified Registries, Health IT vendors, and QCDRs) can request the targeted review.
 This review must be requested at the same level (individual or group) at which the data for MIPS was submitted to CMS.

 Once a Targeted Review is submitted, CMS might request the supporting documentation.
 These documents must be submitted to CMS within 30 calendar days of initial request.
 Few examples of supporting documentation are: